crabdul/the-peoples-game/site/content/articles/making-sense.md

 ---
 title: 'Three-Sided Football, from the Palaeolithic to the Present'
 date: 2018-01-22T00:00:00.000Z
+description: >-
-description: 'challenging the binary nature of traditional football, by Eric Scorehilll'
+  Eric Scorehill traces the history and philosophy of a game that seeks to challenge the binary nature of traditional football
 image: /img/jorns 2nd triolectic.png
 ---
 > “Lunatic researches are akin to unforeseen discoveries.
 The role of the nonexistent exists; the function of the imaginary is real \[…] It seems then that the history of the mind can be resumed in these terms: it is absurd by what it seeks, great by what it finds” – Paul Valéry (1)